-Moody, darker walls create a cosy, cocooning vibe as you can see in this dappled grey-toned bathroom.
-Mixing different surface materials (concrete, metals, wood) helps break up the overall greyness.
+Moody, darker walls create a cosy, cocooning vibe.
+Mix different surface materials (concrete, metals, wood) to help break up the overall dimness.

 Need more tile ideas?
 Check out our article on bathroom tile ideas.

 Apart from painting your walls a darker colour, you can also introduce darker colours with wall treatments like panelling and wainscoting.
-With a nod to retro styling, this dark bathroom shows just how much texture is created through the use of wall treatments.
+It’s a nod to retro styling which may appeal too.

 Concrete has a naturally moody colour so it works beautifully as a material to use in a dark bathroom.
-In this rustic bathroom, despite how much concrete is used, there is enough tonal variation to create texture and avoid flatness.
+When using concrete, ensure you have enough tonal variation in the space to create texture and avoid flatness.
 As a blank canvas, the raw grey of concrete is the perfect backdrop for everchanging colour pops you can add through accessories and bath products.

 Moody walls suit moody lighting, and a chandelier is a naturally atmospheric statement piece, adding mystery, character and sophistication.
 For loads, more ideas on creating the perfect ambient light in your dark bathroom, see also our article on bathroom lighting ideas.

 Go darker with an opulent, luxe-looking wallpaper as an alternative to painting your bathroom walls.
 You could also team it with tile, panelling or half-wainscoting as seen here.
 Add an iconic statement piece like an enamel clawfoot tub, which you can even have repainted in a colour that complements your wallpaper.